White-throated magpie-jay

-The white-throated magpie-jay (Calocitta formosa) is a large Central American species of magpie-jay.
-It ranges in Pacific-slope thorn forest from Jalisco, Mexico to Guanacaste, Costa Rica.
+The white-throated magpie-jay (Cyanocorax formosus) is a large Central American species of magpie-jay.
+It ranges in Pacific-slope thorn forest from Jalisco, Mexico, to Northern Puntarenas, Costa Rica.
 Magpie-jays are noisy, gregarious birds, often traveling in easy-to-find flocks, mobbing their observers.

 Taxonomy

-The white-throated magpie-jay was formally described in 1827 by the English naturalist William John Swainson from a specimen that had been collected by the naturalist William Bullock in Temascaltepec, Mexico.
+The white-throated magpie-jay was formally described in 1827 by the English naturalist William Swainson from a specimen that had been collected by the naturalist William Bullock in Temascaltepec, Mexico.
 Swainson coined the binomial name Pica formosa.
 The specific epithet is from the Latin formosus meaning "beautiful".
-The white-throated magpie-jay is one of two magpie-jays now placed in the genus Calocitta that was introduced in 1841 by the English zoologist George Robert Gray with the white-throated magpie-jay as the type species.
+The white-throated magpie-jay and the black-throated magpie-jay were formerly placed in their own genus Calocitta.
+When molecular phylogenetic studies found that the genus Cyanocorax was paraphyletic relative to Calocitta, the two species were subsumed into Cyanocorax to resolve the paraphyly.